-The District is predominantly funded by State Aid but funding has stagnated as Michigan's economy continues to recover from "The Great Recession."
 Unrestricted state aid is determined by the following three variables: (1) State of Michigan student foundation allowance; (2) student enrollment for the year, blended at 90 percent of the current year's fall student count and 10 percent of the prior year's spring student count; and (3) the District's non-homestead property tax levy.

 Annually, the State of Michigan establishes the per student foundation allowance.
-For the year ended June 30, 2017, the foundation allowance for Grand Ledge Public Schools was established at \$7,511, resulting in an increase of \$120 from the funding level for 2015-2016.
-Student enrollment for state aid for the 2016/2017 year was 5,267, an increase of 96 full time equated students over the prior year.
+For the year ended June 30, 2018, the foundation allowance for Grand Ledge Public Schools was established at \$7,631, resulting in an increase of \$120 from the funding level for 2016 - 2017.
+Student enrollment for state aid for the 2017/2018 year was 5,253, a decrease of 14 full time equated students over the prior year.